HenriqueMedeiross/Gradient-descent-study/README.md

 <img src="https://github.com/HenriqueMedeiross/Gradient-descent-linear-regretion-1-variable/blob/master/Equations/eq5.png?raw=true" width="30%" height="30%">

 In this script I used the numpy libreary that makes a lot easyer to make this vector calculations.

+*Please notify me if you find some error or if there is any how to improve my code*